 Cisco is the market leader in supplying the hardware and software infrastructure for supporting the current paradigm of unified communications (UC).
 Cisco's unified communications solution enhances the efficiency of IT systems by slashing operational expenses; combining rich media functions with popular software programs to improve worker output; facilitating collaboration among employees, associates, and suppliers to save time and enhance business results; and streamlining the management of your communications ecosystem.

 Cisco's Unified Communications solutions address these primary product areas:,

-Progent can provide the online or onsite consulting services of a certified CCIE expert to assist organizations of all sizes to plan, deploy, administer, upgrade, optimize, relocate, and repair Cisco UC products so that you realize the greatest competitive value of your UC investment.
-Progent can deliver expert consulting for every element of Cisco's UC solutions such as call processing and control software, IP phones and softphones, and immersive telepresence software.
-Progent also offers consulting and support for Cisco's rich media-optimized network infrastructure products including ISR routers, Catalyst switches, ASA firewalls, and IP voice gateways.
+Progent can provide the online or onsite services of a Cisco-certified CCIE (Collaboration) specialist who can help businesses of any size to plan, install, administer, migrate, expand, move, and troubleshoot Cisco unified communications products so you can realize the greatest business value of your communications investment.
+Progent can deliver expert consulting for every facet of Cisco's unified communications solutions including call processing and control software, VoIP and softphones, and teleconferencing software.
+Progent in addition offers consulting and support services for Cisco's rich media-optimized network infrastructure products including ISR routers, Catalyst switches, ASA firewalls, and IP voice gateways.

 - Call Control Platforms for controlling calls and sessions

 - Unified Communications Software Applications for easy access to presence, chat, voice and video, voice messages, white boarding, and voice/video conferencing